 2025 ESHIP Alliance Leadership Council Elections Open For Community Voting

-19 candidates running for 5 open seats on the Leadership Council —
+19 candidates are running for 5 open seats on the Leadership Council —

-ESHIP Commons members are eligible to vote July 7th to 22nd
+all ESHIP Commons subscribers are eligible to vote July 7th to 22nd

 What is the ESHIP Leadership Council?

 The Leadership Council is the Alliance’s strategic advisory body, guiding field-wide priorities and helping shape the Alliance’s direction.
-It meets quarterly and includes both elected and appointed members representing entrepreneurial ecosystem builders and national resource providers (NRPs).
+It meets quarterly and includes both elected and appointed members representing entrepreneurial ecosystem building practitioners and national resource providers (NRPs).
 The Council is intentionally diverse in lived and professional experience.

 While the Alliance is currently fiscally sponsored by Community Initiatives (a California-based 501(c)(3)), broader leadership is shared with the Core Team, which functions as a working board.
 If the Alliance forms its own nonprofit in the future, the Core Team would likely serve as its formal board.